 The shareholder model

-The shareholder model applies to personal shareholders/unit holders who are ordinarily liable for tax in Norway.
-It also applies to decedent estates, administration estates belonging to a natural person and bankruptcy estates where the debtor is a natural person.
+The shareholder model applies to personal shareholders/part owners that are resident in Norway for tax purposes.
+In addition, it applies to a deceased person’s estates, estates in receivership that belong to a natural person, and bankruptcy estates where a debtor is a natural person.

-Personal shareholders resident abroad are not in principle entitled to a deduction for risk-free return.
-The exception is personal shareholders resident in another EEA state who may be granted a deduction for risk-free return through an application for a refund (see separate item below).
-Corporate shareholders are not comprised by the shareholder model.
-See instead the article on the "Exemption method".
+Personal shareholders that are residents in other countries are in general not entitled to a risk-free return allowance.
+The exception are personal shareholders residing in another EEA state, who can be granted a risk-free return allowance upon application of a refund (see a separate point on this below).
+Company shareholders are not covered by the shareholder model.

-The shareholder model applies to dividends and similar distributions from:
+The shareholder model applies to dividend and similar distributions from:

 - private and public limited companies

-- savings banks and other independent financing enterprises
+- savings banks and other self-owned finance companies

 - equity funds

-The purpose of the shareholder model is to reduce the difference between the taxation of capital and work by taxing dividends, above a certain level, as ordinary income.
+The goal of the shareholder model is to reduce the difference in taxation of capital and work by taxing dividend, to some degree, as ordinary income.

-The basis for deduction for risk-free return is set at the share's acquisition value (input value) plus the share's unused deduction for risk-free return from previous years.
+The risk-free return base is set at the share's acquisition value (input value) plus the share's unused deduction for risk-free return from previous years.

-The basis for deduction for risk-free return is calculated per share and, as a rule, equals the share’s acquisition value including charges directly connected with the acquisition, such as broker fees.
+The risk-free return base is calculated per share and will generally be the share’s acquisition value, including expenses that are directly attributable to the acquisition, for example broker expenses.

-In three cases, the basis for deduction for risk-free return may deviate from the above main rule:
+In three cases, the risk-free return base may deviate from the above main rule:

 - transitional rule for shares acquired before 1 January 2006

-For the transition to the shareholder model, the basis for deduction for risk-free return for shares held at 1 January 2006 shall be set at the historic cost price (alternatively, redistributed cost price) plus accumulated RISK during ownership.
+For the transition to the shareholder model, the risk-free return base for shares in holding as of 1 January 2006 will be set to the historic cost price (alternatively, the redistributed cost price) plus accumulated RISK in the period of ownership.

 Use of alternative input values

-For unlisted shares that could have been sold tax-free in 1992, the basis for deduction for risk-free return shall be set at the share's proportional share of the fiscal value, or cost price, if this can be documented, plus accumulated RISK.
+For unlisted shares that could have been sold tax-free in 1992, the risk-free return base will be set at the share's proportional share of the tax value, or cost price, if this can be documented, plus accumulated RISK.

 Estimated values and proportions of accounting values can still be used as alternative input values for calculation of gains on realisation.
-The rule which precludes allowances for losses when accounting value or estimated value is used as an alternative input value from 1992 is upheld.
+The rule that precludes allowances for losses when the accounting value or estimated value is used as an alternative input value from 1992 is upheld.

 Valuation of shares owned after 1 January 2006 through inheritance or transfer as a gift

-This principle is referred to as "fiscal continuity".
-If the rule on fiscal continuity means that the input value of the shares is higher than the inheritance tax basis, the basis for deduction for risk-free return/input value will have an upper limit of the inheritance tax basis: see the Tax Act, Section 9-7.
+This is called “continuity for tax purposes”.
+If the rule on continuity for tax purposes means that the input value of the shares is higher than the inheritance tax basis, the risk-free return base/input value will have an upper limit of the inheritance tax basis: see section 9-7 of the former Taxation Act.